jimmyadaro/secure-vhost/README.md

 5. Self-signed certificate is created.

-6. Safe virtualhost is created in XAMPP's configuration file.
+6. Safe VirtualHost is created in XAMPP's configuration file.

 7. Self-signed certificate is added to your System keychain.